 It is sometimes convenient to configure your virtual machine to automatically connect to a USB device, instead of having to manually add it after the virtual machine has booted.
-This can be achieved by use of USB Device Filters.
+This can be achieved by the use of USB Device Filters.

-Again highlight your virtual machine, click on Settings and select the USB tab.
-On the right side of the USB Device Filters panel click the USB icon that has a plus symbol.
+Again highlight your virtual machine, click on Settings, and select the USB tab.
+On the right side of the USB Device, Filters panel click the USB icon that has a plus symbol.
 Select and click the USB device you want your virtual machine to automatically connect to at boot.
 In this example, the same Western Digital external Hard Drive considered previously will be selected:

 After the device has been selected it will be listed and checked under USB Device Filters as shown below:

 Click Ok to confirm the changes and dismiss the Settings Window.
 To test simply boot your virtual machine and verify that the OS has found the USB Device.
 Depending on the Operating System and the USB device some additional steps may be required before you can use the device.
 The Windows Operating System, for example, may have a Found New Hardware dialog one has to go through and some Operating Systems may not automatically detect an external hard drive as in this example.
 If this is the case for you consult the Operating System documentation for your virtual machine.